-We discussed with the personnel responsible for maintaining and reporting the Metropolitan Council's NTD data the measurement of fixed guideway and high intensity busway directional route miles.
-We were informed that fixed guideway and high intensity busway directional route miles are computed in accordance with the FTA's definitions of fixed guideway directional route miles.
-In 2019, there were no service changes that resulted in an increase or decrease in directional route miles.
-We reconciled the total directional route miles to the total directional route miles reported on the Federal Funding Allocation Statistics form for motor bus.
-No exceptions were found (Policy Manual, Federal Funding Allocation Test p).
+We discussed with the personnel responsible for maintaining and reporting Metro Transit's NTD data the measurement of fixed guideway and high intensity busway directional route miles.
+We were informed that fixed guideway and high intensity busway directional route mileage is computed in accordance with the FTA's definitions of fixed guideway and high intensity busway directional route miles.
+We recomputed the average monthly directional route miles and reconciled the total to the fixed guideway and high intensity busway directional route miles reported on the Federal Funding Allocation Statistics forms.
+We observed discrepancies between Metro Transit's support and the Reportable Segments Form; the discrepancies were due to additions and deletions that were not processed by the FTA in 2019 (Policy Manual, Federal Funding Allocation Test p).